What is a tension headache?

 - Pain is dull or feels like a band or vice around the head

-- Pain may involve the back (posterior) part of the head or neck
+- Pain may involve the back part of the head or neck

 - Pain is usually mild to moderate, but not severe

-The symptoms of tension headaches may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of tension headaches may look like other conditions or medical problems.
+Always see your healthcare provider for a diagnosis.

 How are tension headaches diagnosed?

-Tracking and sharing information about your headache with your health care provider helps with the process of making an accurate diagnosis.
+Tracking and sharing information about your headache with your healthcare provider helps make an accurate diagnosis.

-Questions commonly asked during the exam may include, but are not limited to, the following:
+Questions commonly asked during the exam may include:

 - When do headaches occur?